 Inform neighbors, apartment complex security guards, and the nearby shopkeepers about the problem.
 Tell them what they must do if they see the person wandering off.
 Unfortunately in India, stopping an elder is often considered disrespectful.
 Neighbors may tell you, what could I do, your mother said she had to go.
 How could I stop her?
 Merely telling friends and neighbors to be alert is not enough.
-You will have to explain the danger of wandering clearly so that they believe you and stay alert.
+You will have to explain the danger of the person getting lost clearly so that they believe you and stay alert.

 Get them back home if they wander: In spite of the best of efforts of families, persons with dementia do walk off and get lost.
 Be prepared for this.
 Keep the numbers of friends and well-wishers handy.
 Keep recent photographs of the person and descriptions (height, weight, other characteristics) with you.
 This will help you make copies and circulate information quickly in case of wandering.
 If the person wanders, begin the search immediately with the help of family and friends.
 Inform the police.

 Try to ensure the person always carries some identification.
 The person may not agree to carry a wallet, or to pin a name tag.
 But you can put a slip of paper with your name and phone number in a pocket of the person’s clothes.
 Stitch a name tag on the back of the nightgown or kurta.
 It should be at a place the person does not tear it off, but which is visible to anyone who sees her walking around.

 Some countries have bracelets and GPS tracking.
 Bracelets are useful only if the public knows that persons could be wearing such bracelets.
 In places where bracelets could be mistaken for jewelry, no one may check a bracelet for a phone number.
 GPS tracking is not yet stable and reliable in India.
 Also, person may not carry a GPS phone or may lose it, or someone may snatch it away.